xenoplopp/xplopcmd/README.md

 EX: `%test`
 Commands | Description
 ------------ | -------------
-tuck | Tuck's a user to bed.
-roll | Input a number for the bot to roll EX: %roll 100 -> @USER, Your number is 51! gn | Bot wishes you a good night. test | Test command.
+ping | Get the bot uptime and current ping. join | Join a channel (Currently only available in channel @XenoPlopQB.) part | Part from a channel (Not available yet.) ricat | Get a random image of cat. 🐱 commands | Brings you to this page. roll | Input a number for the bot to roll EX: %roll 100 -> @USER, Your number is 51!
 8ball | Get your fortune.
 `rr/rt`|Roulette timeout - 1-300 secs.
-`vanish/v`| Become transparent ✌.
+`!vanish`* | Become transparent ✌.
 Vanishes you from chat. bot | What is this bot about... pingme | Pings you for whenever you want to get pinged.

 Commands `highlighted like this` will need to be modded to work.
 * To make it work, simply type `/mod XplopBot` into your chat.

+*Command uses the ! prefix instead of the usual %.